-03.03 Failure to .
+03.03 Failure to Implement Corrective Actions.

-program should be summarized and provided to the team leader for the annual problem identification and resolution inspection.
+Licensee failures to implement corrective actions necessary to maintain the effectiveness of the EP program, to resolve weaknesses observed in a drill or exercise, to restore compliance with regulatory requirements, or to address an inspection finding should be summarized and provided to the team leader for the annual problem identification and resolution inspection.

-Weaknesses 12appropriately critiqued by the licensee in evaluated exercises, are not considered findings.
+Weaknesses (see Attachment 1 “Evaluating Exercise Player Prompting” and 2 “ERO Weaknesses” to this procedure) in ERO performance appropriately critiqued by the licensee in evaluated exercises, drills, and training are not considered to be findings.
 However, the inspector must ensure that such items are entered into the licensee corrective action system in a manner that will allow review during the subsequent off-year exercise and next biennial exercise.
+If the licensee fails to identify the weakness, the failure should be documented as a failure to comply with a regulatory requirement and its significance assessed using the EP SDP.

-Section IV.F.2.g of Appendix E to 10 CFR requires that weaknesses identified in be corrected.
+Section IV.F.2.g of Appendix E to 10 CFR 50 requires that all weaknesses or deficiencies that are identified in a critique of exercises, drills, or training be corrected.
 Inspectors should review the correction of licensee and NRC-identified weaknesses.
-However, performance may not in itself, represent a failure to correct a weakness.
-The inspector must review licensee efforts to correct the and the reasons for the repeat problem.
+However, a repeat ERO performance weakness may not in itself, represent a failure to correct a weakness.
+The inspector must review licensee efforts to correct the weakness and the reasons for the repeat problem.
 If the problem is localized it would not be appropriate to determine that it represents a failure to correct.
-Guidance on determining the adequacy of licensee efforts to resolve is contained in Manual Chapter 0612, in the EP SDP, and Inspection Procedure 71152.
+Guidance on determining the adequacy of licensee efforts to resolve weaknesses is contained in Manual Chapter 0612, in the EP SDP, and Inspection Procedure 71152.

 03.04 Risk-Significant Areas.

-Implementation of the emergency plan (Plan) is on the performance of the ERO in their EP assignments.
-There are many areas important to Plan implementation, but the most risk-significant areas of performance are:
+Implementation of the emergency plan (E-Plan) is dependent on the performance of the ERO in their EP assignments.
+There are many areas important to E-Plan implementation, but the most risk-significant areas of performance are:

 Timely and accurate classification of events.
 This includes the recognition of events as potentially exceeding emergency action levels.
-[10 CFR 50.47(b)(4)
+[10 CFR 50.47(b)(4) and Section IV.C.2 of Appendix E to 10 CFR Part 50]

 Timely and accurate notification of offsite governmental authorities.
-This includes adequate performance of notifications to state and local authorities as specified in the Plan.
-[10 CFR 50.47(b5
+This includes adequate performance of notifications to state and local authorities as specified in the E-Plan.
+[10 CFR 50.47(b)(5) and Appendix E to 10 CFR Part 50 sections IV.D.1 and IV.D.2 ]

 Timely and accurate development of PARs for offsite authorities.
 This includes providing PARs to governmental authorities, and the decision-making process to develop the PARs.
 [10 CFR 50.47(b)(10)]

 Assessment of offsite consequences.
 This includes the ability to assess and monitor the magnitude and dose consequences of potential or actual radioactive releases.
-[10 CFR 50.47(b)(9
+[10 CFR 50.47(b)(9) and Appendix E to 10 CFR Part 50 sections IV.G and IV.E.2 ]

-In general, NRC oversight in EP is focused on adherence to the Plan with an emphasis on these most risk-significant areas, and inspection resources should be deployed in a manner to cover these areas.
+In general, NRC oversight in EP is focused on adherence to the E-Plan with an emphasis on these most risk-significant areas, and inspection resources should be deployed in a manner to cover these areas.
+However, within the constraint of resources, a broad range of response areas should be inspected.